COSC-499-W2023/year-long-project-team-5/README.md

 ![Database Design Diagram](https://github.com/COSC-499-W2023/year-long-project-team-5/blob/github-setup/docs/design/ER_Design.png)

 # Documentation
-Documentation for react components, and common errors and their fixes [can be found in this file](docs/error_documention.md)
+- Documentation for common errors and their fixes [can be found in this file](docs/error_documention.md)
+- Documentation for react components [can be found in this file](app/amplifyapp/docs/index.html)